October 9–11, 2025 | Bloomington, Minnesota

 Travel

-Each participant will receive a $400 travel scholarship on-site at NRSP 2024.
+Each participant will receive a $400 travel scholarship on-site at NRSP 2025.

-- Attendees will be responsible for their airfare to and from Minnesota.
+- Attendees will be responsible for their airfare to and from Minnesota

 Who Should Attend

 Neurology residents/fellows who are nominated to attend the NRSP are selected by their program directors.
 Ideal candidates for the program are in their second or third year of residency, and are committed to improving their diagnostic skills and furthering their knowledge of the treatment of epilepsy.
 During this multi-day meeting, residents/fellows attend interactive lectures and participate in breakout workshops in which they discuss clinical cases with colleagues from across the United States.
 Each resident/fellow is required to prepare and present one brief case study on an epilepsy-related topic of their choice.
-Participants who attend the 2024 NRSP will receive a detailed electronic handout and other resources related to the diagnosis and treatment of epilepsy.

 Case Study